 In any case, we are looking forward to stepping out of the digital cocoon and into real life again.
 The question is will it be easier to meet people now because we are all longing for social contact so much?
 Are we more empathic and understand the challenges others have been through?
 Or will people keep avoiding each other?
 After all, anybody (even your loved ones) could be a potential health risk.
 The choice is ours.

 Diving, diving, diving.
 Yes, we have other things on our minds too, but diving is ranking very high as our all-time favourite (Warum ich tauchen liebe).
 We dive to feel alive, to connect and protect.
 We dive to evolve and grow – from skills and knowledge to respect and love.
-We dive as we have lost our hearts to the ocean, only to find new levels of depth in our souls.
+We dive because we have lost our hearts to the ocean, only to find new levels of depth in our souls.
 Diving nurtures us and even wires our minds in new ways.
 We can’t imagine a fulfilling life without the ocean.

 As we will work in a dive centre, we should be sorted with fuelling our passion.
 It would be our pleasure to introduce you to our world.
 With diving deluxe, we invite you to join us in our aquatic world (Diving deluxe: With love and devotion).
 Our philosophy – in diving or in life – is to do everything with love and devotion.
 When diving, we experience nature all around us and peace within us.
 The ocean makes us feel at home and whole.
 Our diving deluxe is sensual as well as educational.